-- 2.5.1 The normal academic load of a student (norm) in a semester differs dependant on the specialization to which the student belongs, but should comply with the following: - (i) The total credit requirement in Semester 1 is 15 credits. - (ii) The total credit requirement in Semester 2 must lie within 16 ± 2 credits. - (iii) The total credit requirement from Industrial placement is 6 credits. - (iv) The total credit requirement in each of the remaining semesters must lie within 21±3 credits. - 2.5.2 Irrespective of the norm, maximum credits (i.e. upper limit) a student could register for a semester is 26 credits. - 2.5.3 There is no lower limit for the credits requirement in a particular semester. - 2.5.4 In order to consider a student as full-time, the minimum requirement is 12 Credits in a semester.
-This limit is considered for Dean's List, Scholarships, etc. Students on industrial placement are also considered as full time. - 2.5.5 In order to have uniformity in workloads of the modules, the credits per module are restricted to 3±2 credits, other than projects, training, camps or similar modules. - 2.5.6 Students are required to register for modules to satisfy normal academic load specified by the respective department in any semester.
-However, with the consent of the relevant Academic Advisor, a student may be permitted to deviate from the norm within the specified credits limits.
-The additional modules may include the previously taken modules repeated for purposes of passing or upgrading of final grade. - 2.5.7 The academic progress of a student may be determined by the total number of credits he/she has earned by the end of preceding semester or term as given in Table 2:
+- 2.5.1 The academic load of a student (norm) in a semester differs depending on the specialization to which the student belongs, but should normally comply with the following: - (i) The total credit requirement in Semester 1 is 16 credits. - (ii) The total credit requirement from Industrial placement is 6 credits. - (iii) The total credit requirement in each of the remaining semesters, in general, should lie within 21±3. - 2.5.2 Irrespective of the norm, maximum credits (i.e. upper limit) a student could register for a semester is 27 credits. - 2.5.3 There is no lower limit for the credits requirement in a particular semester, however if a student deviates from the norm for a semester, it should be done with the consent of the Academic Coordinator.

+- 2.5.4 In order to consider a student as full-time, the minimum requirement is 12 Credits in a semester.
+This limit is considered for Dean's List, Scholarships, etc. Students on industrial placement are also considered as full time. - 2.5.5 The credits per module are normally restricted to 2 or 3 credits, other than projects, training, camps or similar modules. - 2.5.6 Students are required to register for modules to satisfy normal academic load specified by the respective department in any semester.
+However, with the consent of the relevant Academic Coordinator, a student may be permitted to deviate from the norm within the specified credits limits.
+The additional modules may include the previously taken modules repeated for purposes of passing or upgrading of final grade. - 2.5.7 The academic progress of a student may be determined by the total number of credits he/she has earned by the end of preceding semester as given in Table 2: